Limit Order Books: Empirical Observations in LOBs

 \subsection{Stylized facts}

-Several non-trivial statistical regularities have been detected in empirical data from a wide range of different markets.
-Such regularities have come to be known as the \emph{stylized facts} of markets, and they may provide interesting insights into the behaviour of market participants \cite{Cont:2001} and the structure of markets themselves \cite{Bouchaud:2009}.
-The stylized facts are also useful from a modelling perspective, because a model's inability to reproduce one or more stylized facts can be used as an indicator for how it needs to be improved, or used as justification for ruling it out altogether.
-For example, the existence of volatility clustering eliminates the simple random walk as a model for the evolution of $m(t)$ through time, as the existence of volatility clustering in real mid-price time series implies that large price variations are more likely to follow large price variations than they are to occur unconditionally \cite{Lo:2001}.
+Several nontrivial statistical regularities exist in empirical data from a wide range of different markets.
+Such regularities are known as the \emph{stylized facts} of markets \citep{Buchanan:2011stylized}, and they might provide interesting insights into the behaviour of traders \citep{Cont:2001} and the structure of markets themselves \citep{Bouchaud:2009}.
+Stylized facts are also useful from a modelling perspective, because a model's inability to reproduce one or more stylized facts can be used as an indicator for how it needs to be improved or as a reason to rule it out altogether.
+For example, the existence of volatility clustering eliminates the simple random walk as a model for the temporal evolution of the mid price $m(t)$, as the existence of volatility clustering in real mid-price time series implies that large price variations are more likely to follow large price variations than they are to occur unconditionally \citep{Lo:2001}.

-Reproduction of the stylized facts has proven to be a serious challenge for LOB models \cite{Chakraborti:2011a}, particularly for those based on zero-intelligence assumptions, which have, thus far, produced more volatile price series than empirical observations have suggested is appropriate \cite{Chakraborti:2011b}.
-This might imply that the strategic behaviour of real market participants somehow stabilizes prices, and is therefore an important ingredient in real LOB trading.
+Reproduction of stylized facts remains a serious challenge for LOB models \citep{Chakraborti:2011a, Chakraborti:2011b, Chen:2012agent}.
+This is particularly true for those based on zero-intelligence assumptions, which have tended to produce more volatile price series than empirical observations suggest is appropriate \citep{Chakraborti:2011b}.
+This may imply that the strategic behaviour of real traders somehow stabilizes prices, and it is therefore an important ingredient in real LOB trading.

-\textcite{Cont:2001} reviewed a wide range of stylized facts and their estimation from empirical data; here we discuss a small subset that we consider to be the most relevant from a LOB perspective.
-The stylized facts presented here are of particular theoretical interest because they all suggest that non-equilibrium behaviour plays an important role in LOBs.
-A result from statistical mechanics is that systems that are in equilibrium give rise to distributions from the exponential family \cite{Mike:2008}, whereas the distributions describing several aspects of LOB behaviour exhibit power-law tails, highlighting the possibility that LOBs may always be in a transient state.
+\citet{Cont:2001} and \citet{Chen:2012agent} both reviewed a wide range of stylized facts; we will survey a small subset that we consider to be the most relevant from an LOB perspective.
+These stylized facts are of particular theoretical interest as they suggest that nonequilibrium behaviour plays an important role in LOBs.
+A result from statistical mechanics is that systems in equilibrium yield distributions from the exponential family \citep{Mike:2008}, whereas distributions describing several aspects of LOB behaviour exhibit power-law tails, highlighting the possibility that LOBs might always be in a transient state.